Embassies staying put in North Korea despite tension

 "MADCAP NUCLEAR WAR"

-North Korea's government daily newspaper said tension remained high because the United States was "waging madcap nuclear war maneuvers".
+North Korea's government daily newspaper said tension remained high because the United States was "waging madcap nuclear war manoeuvres".

 "This is aimed at igniting a nuclear war against it through a pre-emptive strike," the Minju Joson said in a commentary.
 "The prevailing situation proves that a new war, a nuclear war, is imminent on the peninsula."